jo/couchdb-worker/README.md

 Configuration is done in a worker configuration document inside the target database.
 The worker looks at all databases and only process if there exists such a configuration file.

-A Worker Configuration File might look like this:
+A Worker configuration document might look like this:

     {
       "_id": "worker-config/myworker",